Chideme/chideme.github.io/_pages/cv.md

 Education
 ======

-* B.Acc in Accounting, Bindura University of Science Education, 2013
+* Ph.D in Smart Systems and Automation, National Kaohsiung University of Science and Technology, 2027 (expected)
+* M.S. in Information and Finance, National Taipei University of Technology, 2023
 * MicroMasters in Statistics and Data Science, MIT Institute for Data, Systems, and Society (IDSS)
-* M.S. in Information and Finance, National Taipei University of Technology, 2023
-* Ph.D in Smart Systems and Automation, National Kaohsiung University of Science and Technology, 2027 (expected)

 Work experience
 ======